winglang/wing/docs/docs/04-standard-library/02-ex/dynamodb-table.md

 inflight updateItem(options: DynamodbTableUpdateItemOptions): DynamodbTableUpdateItemResult
 ```

-Get an item from the table.
+Edit an existing item's attributes, or add a new item to the table if it does not already exist.

 > [https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html)